Solo Vocal Artist

 An excellent opportunity for the dedicated young classical singer to explore the many facets of developing the singer's art.
 Students study voice in daily private lessons and participate in master classes taught by Westminster artist faculty members.
 Seminars and Master Classes in applying and auditioning for colleges of music, dealing with performance anxiety and memorization, musical style, musicianship, careers in music, recital preparation, performance protocol and language are also offered.

-Laura Brooks Rice, Elem Eley, Mark Moliterno, Lindsey Christiansen, Elizabeth Sutton, Sharon Sweet, Tom Faracco, and Charles Walker - singers who have performed with major opera companies and orchestras across the United States and Europe, as well as on Broadway and in regional theater.
+Voice faculty includes Elem Eley, Sean McCarther, Mark Moliterno, Kathy Price, Eric Rieger, Elizabeth Sutton, and Charles Walker - singers who have performed with major opera companies and orchestras across the United States and Europe, as well as on Broadway and in regional theater.
+Akiko Hosaki is conductor, pianist, and collaborative pianist.

-Students will attend evening master classes in The Art of German Lieder Singing taught by Lindsey Christiansen, and College Auditions master class taught by Laura Brooks Rice.
+Students will attend evening master classes in The Art of German Lieder Singing and College Auditions master class taught by Laura Brooks Rice.
 Students will attend a professional performance or dress rehearsal of a professional performance depending on availability and schedules.

 The schedule will alternate between class days and staging days.
-A typical class day will consist of: Yoga taught by Mark Moliterno; Performance Techniques classes taught by Charles Walker; Alexander Technique classes taught by Diane Gaary; Introduction To Opera taught by Nancy Froysland Hoerl; and Musicianship for Singers.
+A typical class day will consist of: Yoga taught by Mark Moliterno; Performance Techniques classes taught by Charles Walker; Alexander Technique classes taught by Diane Gaary; Introduction To Opera taught by Nancy Froysland Hoerl; Suzuki Movement by Sean McCarther; and Musicianship for Singers.
 A typical Staging Day will focus on staging of the assigned Gilbert & Sullivan repertoire.
 Both days will include vocal coaching with Akiko Hosaki and members of her coaching staff.

 Students must audition to participate.
-Audition materials must be submitted/postmarked by Monday, March 16, 2015
+Audition materials must be submitted/postmarked by March 29, 2019.
+Audition requirements listed below:

 - New students need to submit a letter of recommendation, a personal statement (regarding their interest in this program and/or their passion for singing), a repertoire list, and video recording (DVD, YouTube link, etc.)